Beauvais, France Guide

 Day Trips

-Approximately 2 hours 30 minutes by car.
-Amiens, the capital of the Somme department, is known for its magnificent Gothic cathedral, a UNESCO World Heritage site.
+Approximately 2 hours 30 minutes by train from Beauvais.
+Amiens, the capital of Picardy, offers a captivating blend of history and culture.
+Its magnificent Gothic cathedral, a UNESCO World Heritage site, is a must-see.
 Explore the charming Saint-Leu district with its canals and floating gardens (Hortillonnages).
-Discover the city's rich history and enjoy its vibrant cultural scene.
+Don't miss the Musée de Picardie, showcasing art and archaeology.

-Approximately 1 hour by train or 1 hour by car.
-Rouen, the historic capital of Normandy, boasts a rich medieval heritage.
-Admire the stunning Rouen Cathedral, immortalized by Monet, and explore the charming old town with its half-timbered houses.
-Visit the Place du Vieux Marché, where Joan of Arc was burned at the stake, and discover the city's fascinating history.
+Approximately 1 hour by train from Beauvais.
+Rouen, the historic capital of Normandy, is a city steeped in history and charm.
+Explore its medieval streets, admire the Gros Horloge astronomical clock, and visit the Rouen Cathedral, famously painted by Monet.
+Discover the Place du Vieux Marché, where Joan of Arc was burned at the stake.

-Approximately 1 hour 15 minutes by train or 1 hour 30 minutes by car.
+Approximately 1 hour by train from Beauvais (via Creil).
 Giverny is the home of Claude Monet's house and gardens, a must-see for art lovers.
-Explore the artist's colorful gardens, including the famous water lily pond, and visit his house to see where he lived and worked.
-Immerse yourself in the world of Impressionism and enjoy the beauty of the French countryside.
+Explore the vibrant gardens that inspired his famous paintings, including the water lily pond.
+Visit Monet's house to see where he lived and worked.

 Travel Time